jdhern17/LinuxQuizzer/SECURITY.md

 ## Layer 4: Internal Network Security

+### AWS Internal Security

+- **Virtual Private Cloud (VPC) Isolation**: The application will run inside an isolated VPC.
+This VPC is logically separated from other AWS customers’ VPCs, ensuring that internal communication and resources remain secure.

+- **Private Subnets**: EC2 instances and backend services will use private subnets, meaning they are not directly accessible from the public internet.
+However, during development, the default VPC allows internet access for external interactions (e.g., accessing the CodeServer).
+When the application is live, specific services (e.g., frontend and API Gateway) will also have controlled internet exposure, while sensitive internal traffic remains within the VPC.
+Communication is currently unencrypted using HTTP, but the risk is considered low  due to the non-sensitive nature of the data.

+### Container-Level Security

-- **Intra-Container Communication**: Docker internal networking allows containers to communicate securely within the stack.
+- **Intra-Container Communication**: Docker’s internal networking allows containers to communicate securely within the stack using private internal IPs.
 The backend fetches data from the dummy container over a private network.
-- **Container Network Isolation**: Ensures that containers cannot interact with outside networks except through explicitly allowed rules.
+Communication between containers is unencrypted using HTTP, but given the internal nature of the network and the lack of sensitive data, the risk is deemed low.

+- **Network Isolation and Port Binding**: Containers are isolated from external networks, with explicit port-binding rules controlling which ports (e.g., 80 for HTTP, 443 for HTTPS) are accessible from outside.
+Only necessary ports are exposed, minimizing the attack surface.

 ---